satellite-games/.github/profile/README.md

 ## ⚖ Licensing

-If you'd like to create your own work related to New Horizons, please make sure you have read and understood our [licensing](/LICENSE).
+If you'd like to create your own work related to New Horizons, please make sure you have read and understood how these works are licensed.
 New Horizons uses a dual-licensind model.
 In short: While most parts of [AGPL-3.0 license](/LICENSE_APGL-3) license apply to our products, we impose some more [limitations](/LICENSE_NEWHORIZONS).
 In particular, you are not allowed to use any of New Horizon's assets commercially without our explicit consent.